ncquang2408/Paritycounter3bit/README.md

 <img src="report_timing_dft.jpg">

 ### Step 4: GATE LEVEL DESIGN
-- Emerge after doing step 3
+- Emerge after doing step 3 with Design Compiler
 - A textual description of a design circuit.
 - Produce the  layout of the chip.
  <img src="Gatelevelnetlist.jpg">